Actindo-AG/Documentation/EDI/Integration/01_ManageConnections.md

 #### Prerequisites

-- At least one connection has been established, see [Create a connection](#create-a-connection).
+- At least one connection has been established, see [Create connection](#create-connection).
-- At least one connection is inactive, see [Disable a connection](#disable-a-connection).
+- At least one connection is inactive, see [Disable connection](#disable-connection).

 #### Procedure